 In a stock market crisis, it's a natural reaction to want to do something.
 We're humans, top of the food chain.
 We want to be in control.
+When a crisis creates uncertainty, financial planning strategies help you be proactive in protecting your family and your future.

 This particular crisis only makes that impulse greater.
 We feel even more powerless from the health threat to each of us, our friends and loved ones.